spacedvoid/connection/connection-collections/src/main/markdown/module.md

 (However, because these positional addition methods do have real-life usages, we are currently designing a proper intermediate collection type that allows such positional additions.
 Currently, only positional removals, such as [MutableSequencedCollection.removeFirst], are supported.)

+## Concurrent(thread-safe) collections

+Because the nature of Kotlin encourages the use of extension methods implemented with basic operations provided from the type, concurrent(thread-safe) collections do not work well with Connection.
+Since they usually provide methods to access and/or modify the collection atomically and with more assurance about thread-safety, just use the type as-is(not using the interface types) and don't use extension methods.

 ### Null-hostility